ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 		System.out.println("Log Addition failed");
 	}

-Also, the ErrorCodes can be cleared from Internet of Things Foundation Connect by calling the clear method as follows,
+Also, the ErrorCodes can be cleared from Internet of Things Foundation Connect by calling the clear method as follows:

 .. code:: java